Hungerford Hill Winery, Broke Rd, Pokolbin NSW

-When you enter Pokolbin from Broke Road in the Hunter Valley, one of the first things you’ll see is the iconic Hungerford Hill winery and its neighbour, Muse.
-Troy and Megan opened the restaurant in 2009 with the aim of offering a complete dining experience.
+When you enter Pokolbin from Broke Road in the Hunter Valley, one of the first things you’ll see is the iconic Hungerford Hill Winery and its neighbour, Muse.
+Troy Rhoades-Brown and his wife, Megan, opened the restaurant in 2009 to offer a complete dining experience.

-Troy first fell in love with cooking at home, where his mum Leslie would cook the family fresh and wholesome dinners.
-Despite missing out on the required subjects in high school, it was his mum who also suggested an apprenticeship at a local family run restaurant.
+Troy first fell in love with cooking at home, where his mum, Leslie, would cook the family fresh and wholesome dinners.
+Despite missing out on the required subjects in high school, it was his mum who also suggested an apprenticeship at a local family-run restaurant.
 From there, he was hooked.
 He continued his apprenticeship under renowned chef and restaurateur, Robert Molines, before travelling to Europe to gain work experience at The Ledbury.
-When Troy returned to the Hunter, he returned to the same restaurant to cook under Robert, working his way up to head chef.
-A few years later, he went out on his own and Muse was born.
+When Troy returned to the Hunter, he returned to the same restaurant, Roberts, working his way up to become the head chef.
+A few years later, he went out on his own and Muse was created.

 Similarly, Megan’s extensive front-of-house experience means the fare isn’t the only thing that has people talking – the service is professional and friendly, contributing to an overall stellar dining experience.
 In a trend-bucking move, the majority of the staff are employed full-time, meaning you’re guaranteed to see their friendly faces each time you visit.

 However, that’s not the only trend Troy and Megan resist.
 As the designers of the menu, they work to present dishes that hero quality produce, rather than prescribing to the flavour du jour.
 This emphasis on seasonality means the offerings are constantly changing, but there’s a consistent culinary approach across the board: technique, restraint and respect.